Series Expansion of a Scalable Hermitian Excitonic Renormalization Method: Further Generalization of the XR Model

 \section{Further Generalization of the XR Model}

-All variants of excitonic renormalization are simply dependent on a choice of complements that can be straightforwardly applied in eq.~\ref{eq:newexcitonic1} (via eqs.~\ref{eq:newexcitonic2a}--\ref{eq:newexcitonic2c}).
+All variants of excitonic renormalization are simply dependent on a choice of complements that can be straightforwardly applied in eq.~\ref{eq:newexcitonic1} (via eqs.~\ref{eq:newexcitonic2a}--\ref{eq:newexcitonic2c}, \textit{etc.}).
 If we had a set of states, like EOM-CC states, for which we (implicitly) know the inverse of $\mathbf{z}$ and $\mathbf{Z}$ but for which we cannot take proper expectation values, we can define a set of states according to

-which can be thought of as a ``partial'' complement, with respect to coefficients but not orbitals.
-As with $\bar{\mathbf{S}}$, we use the overbar to denote and inverse and its elements, \textit{e.g.}, $\bar{Z}^I_P \in \bar{\mathbf{Z}}=\mathbf{Z}^{-1}$.
-It has the property that $|\Psi'_I\rangle = |\Psi_I\rangle$ if $\mathbf{z}$ (and therefore $\mathbf{Z}$) is Hermitian, and this state can more generally replace $|\Psi_I\rangle$ as the bra in definition of $\mathbf{S}$ and in the right-hand side of eq.~\ref{eq:newcomplements}.
+which can be thought of as ``partial'' complements, with respect to coefficients but not orbitals.
+As with $\bar{\mathbf{S}}$, we use the overbar to denote an inverse and its elements, \textit{e.g.}, $\bar{Z}^I_P \in \bar{\mathbf{Z}}=\mathbf{Z}^{-1}$.
+This has the property that $|\Psi'_I\rangle = |\Psi_I\rangle$ if $\mathbf{z}$ (and therefore $\mathbf{Z}$) is Hermitian, and this state can replace $|\Psi_I\rangle$ as the bra in the definition of $\mathbf{S}$ in eq.~\ref{eq:Smatrix} and in the right-hand side of eq.~\ref{eq:newcomplements}.
 Note that the new definition of $\mathbf{S}$ changes its interpretation, no longer being a Hermitian matrix of overlaps between equivalent bra and ket states.
-Nevertheless the new definition of $\{|\bar{\Psi}^{\tilde{I}}\rangle\}$ is immediately seen to be a more general set of complements, which are the same as the ones we have been discussing if $\mathbf{z}$ and $\mathbf{Z}$ are Hermitian.
+Nevertheless the new definition of $\{|\bar{\Psi}^{\tilde{I}}\rangle\}$ from eq.~\ref{eq:newcomplements} is immediately seen to be a more general set of complements, which are the same as the ones we have been discussing if $\mathbf{z}$ and $\mathbf{Z}$ are Hermitian.

-One can see in eq.~\ref{eq:newexcitonic2b} that the monomer Hamiltonians according to the original level of theory for the fragments are thus reproduced and that $|\Psi'_I\rangle$ should also replace $|\Psi_I\rangle$ as the bra in the definition of $\tilde{\mathbf{H}}$ in eq.~\ref{eq:Hmatrix}.
-Furthermore the ``prime'' analogues of the monomer states should appear in the bra of eq.~\ref{eq:covarianttenspdt}.
-This state also should appear as the bra on the left-hand sides of eqs.~\ref{eq:targetoverlap} and \ref{eq:targetH}, but the right-hand sides of those equations do not change; we have simply lifted the restriction that $\mathbf{z}$ and $\mathbf{Z}$ are Hermitian (by bringing the left-hand side into alignment with the more general framework).
+With this definition, one can see in eq.~\ref{eq:newexcitonic2b} that the monomer Hamiltonians according to the original level of theory for the fragments are thus reproduced and that $|\Psi'_I\rangle$ should also replace $|\Psi_I\rangle$ as the bra in the definition of $\tilde{\mathbf{H}}$ in eq.~\ref{eq:Hmatrix}.
+Furthermore these ``prime'' analogues of the monomer states should appear in the bra of eq.~\ref{eq:covarianttenspdt} and also in the left-hand sides of eqs.~\ref{eq:targetoverlap} and \ref{eq:targetH}, but the right-hand sides of the latter two equations do not change; we have simply lifted the restriction that $\mathbf{z}$ and $\mathbf{Z}$ are Hermitian (by bringing the left-hand side into alignment with the more general framework).